rbb-data/svelte-starter/README.md

 - Run `npm run update-google-sheets` (will parse the spreadsheet and write data to `src/data/google-sheets-{sheet-name}.csv`, one file is generated for every sheet in the given spreadsheet)
 - Import data from `src/data/google-sheets-{sheet-name}.csv`

+## Build and deploy

+This repo supports three build targets:

+- Google Cloud Storage: Run `npm run deploy:gc-storage` to deploy to https://storage.googleapis.com/rbb-data-static/cool-project-name/index.html
+- rbb's dev server (dj1): Run `npm run deploy:dj1` to deploy to https://dj1.app.rbb-cloud.de/cool-project-name
+- rbb's static server: Run `npm run build:rbb-online` and move build files manually to rbb's static server

+### Using GitHub actions

+[This GitHub action](https://github.com/rbb-data/svelte-starter/actions/workflows/deploy.yml) deploys the app to Google Cloud Storage.
+Clicking on "Run workflow" will trigger the action.
+By default, the app is deployed to a test page, https://storage.googleapis.com/rbb-data-static/cool-project-name-experimenal/index.html (note the `-experimental` suffix).
+If you're sure what you're doing, tick "Deploy to main page (DANGER)" to deploy to https://storage.googleapis.com/rbb-data-static/cool-project-name/index.html instead.

+> **Note**
+>
+> The credentials necessary for deploying to the cloud are stored as organization secrets that can only be accessed by public repositories.
+If your repository is private, make sure to add the necessary secrets on the repository level.
+You'll find the secrets in the [wiki](https://docs.rbb-online.de/wiki/pages/viewpage.action?pageId=470686647).

 ## Helpers

 This repo provides some useful helpers to quickly build interactive interfaces.
 The [documentation](https://rbb-data.github.io/svelte-starter/) provides a more in-depth description of each helper.